top of page

 Andre Chiaradia

-Affiliation – Marine scientist at the Phillip Island Nature Parks and Associate Professor at Monash University, Australia
+Affiliation – Penguin scientist at the Phillip Island Nature Parks and Professor at Monash University, Australia

 Area of Expertise – marine ecosystem ecology, food web, tracking, diving, automated monitoring system, penguin biology, marine spatial planning